 Sure, I'm going to miss him.
 But today I realized I'm also going to miss his doing things around the house that help me out so much.
 I'll have to start vacuuming, cleaning the boys' bathroom and doing all the cooking and driving again.
 Sure, hindsight is 20/20.
 I realize now that I should have had him doing all this stuff years ago.

 Need more proof that I'm slow on the uptake?
-Today I finally got why the whole "empty nest" thing makes parents sad.
+Today I finally got why the whole "empty nest" thing actually makes parents sad.